bigchaindb/hyperchaindb/bigchaindb_workshop/exercises/cc/README.md

 ## Exercises:

-Each python file contains either an exercise or a fulfletched solution.
+Each python file contains either an exercise or a solution.
+Run each example from the `bigchaindb_examples` directory as a python module

 The scope covered is:

 1. General usage of conditions and fulfillments: `$ python -m exercises.cc.ex1_condition_fulfillment_solution`